Content Row Style:

 The New Mexico Education Council (NMEC) is a partnership between NMEAF and 17 NM public colleges and universities to promote higher education in NM.
 NMEC's primary programs are

 NMEC College Fairs

-NMEC will be hosting college fairs throughout New Mexico at local high schools and colleges September 4 to October 4, 2018.
+NMEC hosts college fairs throughout New Mexico at local high schools and colleges every September - October.
 Ask your high school counselor for details about the college fair near you.

-Thanks to all the students and schools who participated in our New Mexico 2018 Spring College Fairs in Las Cruces and Albuquerque.
+Thanks to all the students and schools who participated in our New Mexico 2018 College Fairs.
 See Event Photos on Facebook

 This program provides scholarship opportunities for students attending NM post-secondary institutions.
 2019 Scholarship Applications will be available fall 2018.
 The scholarship program is funded by the participation fees of College Days & College Nights.
 Learn more and apply for the scholarship

 College Days & College Nights Events